||Contact | A-Z Health Index | Events & Meetings|

 - Suffocating when another person fell asleep with the baby and laid on top of the baby

-The American Academy of Pediatrics updated their recommendations for a Safe Infant Sleeping Environment
+Providing training on The American Academy of Pediatrics Guidelines for Infant Safe Sleep

 James Craig, MSW, LCSW